1. FC Schweinfurt 05: Consolidation years: 2016–today

 In 2016, the FC 05 first team was spun off into 1.
 FC Schweinfurt 1905 Fußball GmbH.
 By means of the reorganization, the club again established professional structures to pave the way back to higher leagues.

 Schweinfurt experienced an upturn in the 2016–17 season and finished 8th in the Regionalliga Bayern.
 In addition, the team succeeded in winning the Bavarian Cup after a 1–0 victory over Wacker Burghausen in the final.
 In the 2017–18 Regionalliga, Schweinfurt were unable to match the champions TSV 1860 München, and finished 3rd.
 Schweinfurt defeated 2.
 Bundesliga club SV Sandhausen 2–1 in the 2017–18 DFB-Pokal first round, but then lost 4–0 to the eventual winners, Eintracht Frankfurt.
 In the same season, Schweinfurt successfully defended the Bavarian Cup after a 3–1 victory over SpVgg Bayreuth in the final.
 Schweinfurt finished 4th in the 2018–19 Regionalliga.
 In the 2018–19 DFB-Pokal first round, the team lost 2–0 to the previous season's Bundesliga runner-up, Schalke.

 Due to the COVID-19 pandemic in Germany, the original 2019–20 Regionalliga Bayern season was extended until spring 2021, and the 2020–21 season was cancelled.
 In July 2020, the league leaders Türkgücü München were promoted to the 3.
 Liga, while Schweinfurt, as runners-up, qualified for the 2020–21 DFB-Pokal.
 In the first round cup match, Schweinfurt were defeated 4–1, again by Bundesliga club Schalke.

 Schweinfurt managed to win the championship of the finally discontinued 2019–21 Regionalliga Bayern when the club prevailed in a play-off group of the top three eligible teams, with Viktoria Aschaffenburg and SpVgg Bayreuth.

 However, Schweinfurt missed out on promotion to the 3.
 Liga after a 2–0 defeat on aggregate in the play-offs against TSV Havelse from the Regionalliga Nord.
 The team finished in the top half of the table in the following two Regionalliga Bayern seasons.

 In the 2023–24 season, Schweinfurt regained amateur status for financial reasons, and finished 11th in Regionalliga Bayern.

-The team won the division the following season to promote to the 3.
+However, the team won the division the following year to promote to the 3.
 Liga, and thus returned to a professional football league after 23 years in lower divisions.

+Despite the addition of several new players with first- and second-division experience, Schweinfurt were unable to compete in the new league and were relegated back to the Regionalliga after just one season.

+In the 2025–26 DFB-Pokal first round, the team was defeated 2–4 by 2.
+Bundesliga club Fortuna Düsseldorf.